Gustavomdcl/assets/README.md

 #### About:

 Assets is not another frontend framework.
-It's just some boilerplate css code written in Sass & Compass, which follows the SMACSS arquitecture.
+It's just some boilerplate css code written in **Sass** & **Compass**, which follows the **SMACSS** arquitecture.
 It's got a lean flexible grid system, some base styles and some very useful variables to get you started quickly.

 #### Main files: (scss/)